How the Afghanistan debacle is exploding right-wing heads

-For a few moments there, I was wondering if the Republican opposition, which is so reveling in the discomfort that Joe Biden's decision-making in Afghanistan has had, actually was expressing its caring about the fate of tens of thousands of Afghans who helped American and coalition efforts as translators, drivers, among other ways.
+For a few moments, I wondered if the Republican opposition, which is so reveling in the discomfort that Joe Biden's decision-making on Afghanistan has evoked, actually was expressing concern about the fate of myriad Afghans who helped the American and coalition cause.

 Naturally, a certain hypocrisy in messaging from the Right took only another day to kick in.

-The outpouring of heart-breaking images of those who helped repel terrorism in Afghanistan over 20 years realistically reflect the near-impossibility of removing them in large numbers as the Taliban takeover squeezes the country for retribution against anyone who worked with the Westerners.
+The heart-breaking images of those who helped repel terrorism in Afghanistan for 20 years realistically reflect the near impossibility of removing the anti-terrorists in large numbers.

+'We will see many refugees from Afghanistan resettle in our country, and over the next decade, that number may swell to the millions.
+So first we invade, and then we are invaded.'
+Tucker Carlson, Fox News

+The case is a strong one to aid those who helped us, to stand by our word and to uphold American humanitarian values.

-It was heartening to hear that even conservative hardliners, including those in Congress, were putting the fate of so many individual Afghans on a pedestal for us to rescue, with even the likes of Sen. Tom Cotton (R-Ark.), who hates everything Biden does, telling Afghans to call his office for individual help (as if they could do so).
+It was heartening to hear that even conservative hardliners, including those in Congress, were putting the fate of so many individual Afghans on a pedestal for us to rescue.
+Even the likes of Sen. Tom Cotton (R-Ark.), who hates everything Biden does, told Afghans to call his office for individual help, as if they could do so.

+Circumstances and Afghan demands not to do so aside, Biden alone owns the disastrous picture was the message.

-But wait, isn't doing the right thing here – even in retrospect – mean moving and taking in all those Afghans and families?
+But wait.
+Doesn't doing the right thing here mean moving and taking in all those Afghans and families?

 Aren't they immigrants seeking refuge from persecution just like the hordes that conservatives insist are massing at our Southern border?
-Aren't they "non-white," and from a country with under 2% covid vaccination rate, and where would they all go, anyway?
+Aren't they "non-white," and from a country with under 2% Covid vaccination rate?
+Where would they all go, anyway?

 Dealing with Reality

-We've heard nearly daily from Republicans from Donald Trump to Republican governors about the failures of strong immigration barriers, if not outright walls, to stop immigrants from "invading" the United States, legally or not, with lots of emphasis on the Biden-authorized import of vaccine-less migrants carrying covid (most who cross and in Border Patrol custody actually are quarantined for two weeks), crime, drugs and more.
+We've heard nearly daily from Republicans from Trump to Republican governors about the failures of strong immigration barriers, if not outright walls, to stop immigrants from invading the United States, legally or not, with lots of emphasis on the Biden-authorized import of vaccine-less migrants carrying Covid (most who cross and in Border Patrol custody actually are quarantined for two weeks), crime, drugs and more.
 What is needed, they say, are total bans, years' worth of wait and processing and review, and deportations.

 So now, it is OK for other specific war-related Afghans to simply show up and be whisked away?
 How does the Right square this contradiction?